SEND Local Offer

 - Useful resources and information are passed to the new school.

 - For Year 6 transition to Year 7 activities, sessions and circle times are delivered to the whole class to eliminate and minimise any anxieties and concerns about moving from Primary to Secondary education.
+This may include working with external agencies.

 - Where required, for Year 6 transition, Colville communicates individuals' needs with key staff at a child’s new school and arrange extra transition support, for example arrange a summer school to develop friendships before beginning in September.